 Is a Principal practice exam offered by the College of Education?

-How soon can I take the state exam (TExES)?
+How soon can I take the state exam (TExES 268)?

 What happens if I don't pass the exam on the first attempt?

-While taking your coursework, you may take the exam as many times as you need to until you pass it, as long as you have attempted the practice test administered by the state assessments coordinator.
-If you are ready for practicum and haven’t passed the exam, you must enroll in ADSU 5010 (Professional Preparation Seminar) to get test registration approval.
+If you are ready for practicum and haven't passed the exam, you must enroll in ADSU 5010 (Professional Preparation Seminar) to be eligible for registration approval.
 You may take the exam during the semester you are enrolled in ADSU 5010; however, test registration approval will be removed at the end of the ADSU 5010 semester if you haven’t taken or passed the exam during that semester.
 Re-enrollment in ADSU 5010 is required for test registration approval in these cases.